divio/divio-cloud-docs/reference/divio-cli.rst

 It's also available:

 * in the :ref:`Divio Shell <divio-shell>`
-* at the bash prompt in Divio Cloud web containers
+* at the bash prompt in Divio web containers

 .. _aldryn-client: